Chetan3010/EarthX/README.md

    npm start
    ```

+##### Note :-
+Emojis in the embed will not work unless your bot has access to them.
+You have two options:
+1. Upload all emojis to the Discord Developer Portal's bot emojis API.
+Replace markdown with `config/emojis.js` respective emojis.
+2. Alternatively, you can upload the emojis to a server and replace the IDs in the `config/emojis.js` file with the corresponding emoji IDs.
+Ensure that your bot is in the same server as the emojis you are using.

+Checkout emojis folder to get all your emojis.

 ## 🛠️ Technologies Used

 - [discord.js](https://discord.js.org/) v14 - A powerful JavaScript library for interacting with the Discord API